 Despite these statistics, the fields of psychology, social work, mental health, counseling, medicine, and nursing have been reluctant to introduce and incorporate religion and spirituality into professional training curricula.
 Consequently, practitioners are frequently ill-equipped to discuss issues related to spirituality with patients [4].
-According to a 2009 meta-analysis, 66% to 89% of social workers report having obtained minimal to no instruction during their education about working with patients on issues related to spirituality and religion or how their own spirituality may influence intervention recommendations [136].
+In a survey study with 894 mental health professionals from different disciplines, the majority (89%) believed that religion and spirituality were important components in practice and should be an area for focus in training [242].
+However, nearly half reported not receiving any training on religion/spirituality.
+According to one meta-analysis, 66% to 89% of social workers report having obtained minimal to no instruction during their education about working with patients on issues related to spirituality and religion or how their own spirituality may influence intervention recommendations [136].
 In a 2015 study, 83% of social workers surveyed indicated that they did not complete any coursework on religion/spirituality and integration in social work practice [208].
 In a survey study of mental health professionals in Texas, licensed marriage and family therapists reported being the most confident incorporating religion and spirituality into their work [165].
 Among all the professions, almost half reported not integrating spirituality into their biopsychosocial assessments.